 This allows you up to work on your migration PBIs incrementally, while still allowing you to deploy your app on the current .NET version - win/win!

 In all your project files, change the TargetFramework tag to TargetFrameworks.
-You want to do this early on to enable a smoother flow later to not need unload and reload projects or have to close and reopen Visual Studio.
+You want to do this early on to allow for multiple target frameworks and enable a smoother flow later to avoid needing to reload projects or have to close and reopen Visual Studio.

 <TargetFrameworks>net472;net8.0</TargetFrameworks>